Dong Puno Live

 Dong Puno Live was a Philippine talk show broadcast by ABS-CBN.
 Hosted by Dong Puno, it aired from February 2, 1995 to April 5, 2000 and from August 28, 2003 to June 29, 2005, replacing Gus Abelgas Nag-Uulat.

 Hosts

-Veteran broadcaster and respected commentator Atty.
-Dong Puno and Doris Bigornia take viewers to a deeper and more involved discussion of the hottest issue of every week.
+Dong Puno and Doris Bigornia take viewers to a discussion of the hottest issue of every week.
 They dig into no-nonsense banter because they believe the country's problems cannot be addressed just by an outburst of words and emotion.